holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

         docker import [OPTIONS] file|URL|- [REPOSITORY[:TAG]]
         docker container unpause myContainer [mySecondContainer...]

 3. `net`: (Networking) Provides network isolation by managing the network stack and interfaces.
-Also essential to allow containers to communicate with the host system and other containers.
+It's also essential to allow containers to communicate with the host system and other containers.
 Network namespaces were introduced into the kernel in 2.6.24, January 2008, with an additional year of development they were considered largely done.
 The only real concern here is understanding the Docker network modes and communication between containers.
 This is discussed in the Countermeasures.

 4. `UTS`: (Unix Timesharing System) Provides isolation of kernel and version identifiers.

     UTS is the sharing of a computing resource with many users, a concept introduced in the 1960s/1970s.

-    A UTS namespace is the set of identifiers [returned by `uname`](http://man7.org/linux/man-pages/man2/clone.2.html), which include the hostname and the [NIS](#vps-identify-risks-unnecessary-and-vulnerable-services-nis) domainname.
+    A UTS namespace is the set of identifiers [returned by `uname`](http://man7.org/linux/man-pages/man2/clone.2.html), which include the hostname and the [NIS](#vps-identify-risks-unnecessary-and-vulnerable-services-nis) domain name.
 Any processes which are not children of the process that requested the clone will not be able to see any changes made to the identifiers of the UTS namespace.

     If the `CLONE_NEWUTS` constant is set, then the process being created will be created in a new UTS namespace with the hostname and NIS domain name copied and able to be modified independently from the UTS namespace of the calling process.